 Nearly destroyed in a house demolition, this remarkable photo collection provides a rich record of the work of a female photographer in the early 20th century.
 It also gives us a glimpse of life in the early years of Saanich.

-- View the Annie Girling Exhibit Photo Galleries below.
+- View a selection of Annie Girling's work in the Photo Galleries below.

-- Search Anne Girling’s complete work through our online database.
+- Search Annie's complete work through our online photo search site.

 Anne Alice Girling was born in Suffolk, England in 1880.
 She studied photography at Woolwich Polytechnic before moving to Canada with her parents and siblings on October 4, 1912.